geetikakhurma/My_blog/README.md

 # README

-It is a custom blog application with a content management system.It is built with the technologies such as React JS, #NextJS, Tailwind CSS, #GraphQL, and GraphCMS.
+It is a custom blog application with a content management system.It is built with the technologies React JS, #NextJS, Tailwind CSS, #GraphQL, and GraphCMS.

 # DEMO
 https://my-blogg-7l11t238q-geetikakhurma.vercel.app/